Conformal Coating PCB: 7 Reasons Why You Need It

 Provides Complete Protection

-Conformal coatings protect circuit boards from humidity, dust, fungus, extreme temperatures, and other contaminants.
-In recent years, there is a higher demand for PCB that can withstand extreme environmental conditions.
-As a PCB designer, you must follow the trend and make PCB that is durable and reliable in such terms; hence, conformal coatings.
+Recently, there has been a higher demand for PCBs that withstand extreme environmental conditions.
+As a PCB designer, you must follow this trend and make PCBs that are durable and reliable in such terms; hence, conformal coatings.

 Apply to the surface of the PCB before packaging or use.jpg